 Crowns and Bridges in Bondi Junction

-Bondi Junction, NSW dentist Dr Brendan Quill is passionate about helping people retain the beauty of their smiles, even when dental work is necessary.
+Bondi Junction dentist Dr Brendan Quill is passionate about helping people retain the beauty of their smiles, even when dental work is necessary.
 Crowns and bridges are two of the most common restorative dental procedures.
 We use natural-looking, tooth-coloured materials to repair your smile without leaving a dark mark on your smile.

 At Dentist in the Park, our experience is that our patients are more likely to have the dental care they need to stay healthy if they know the procedure won’t hurt.
 We use The Wand® anaesthetic delivery system to ensure that our patients have a pleasant experience free of discomfort.
 We also offer nitrous oxide and oral sedation options for patients who have anxiety about dentistry.

 Are you ready to improve your smile with dental crowns and bridges at our Bondi Junction, NSW dental clinic?
 Here is a list of questions to help you decide.

 - What is the purpose of dental crowns?

 - When might I need a dental crown?

 - Why do I need a crown instead of a filling?

 - Why do I need a dental crown after a root canal?

 - How do I take care of my dental crown or bridge?